ehm-93/learning-rust/packages/stalkerlike/docs/dev/iter-01.md

 ## Context
 With Iteration 0 complete (game mode with save/load, player controller, basic 3D scene) we now need a minimal viable editor that can create and manipulate 3D scenes.
 This iteration focuses on the essential tools needed to hand-craft level geometry and props.

-This editor will create **narrative chunks** - hand-authored setpieces that define the critical path and major encounters.
+This editor will create **narrative chunks** - hand-authored set pieces that define the critical path and major encounters.
 These will later integrate with the procedural generation system (see `uncommitted/procedural_generation.md`) which fills in the connective tissue between your hand-crafted content.

 ## End State Goal
 A functional level editor with basic transform tools, asset placement, and scene persistence.
 You should be able to build a simple multi-room environment (ideally within a 32x32x32m chunk), save it to YAML, and play through it in game mode.